Light-C-O/gentle-steps/README.md

   - Installed PWA
 - **Thursday - 12th Feb:**
   - Imported the database to the repo, tested it and it works
+  - Managed redirect between pages using Link tag with href of the route.
+The link tag is for navigation.